 The PSS transfer function should compensate the phase characteristics of the generator, exciter, and power (GEP) system transfer function so the compensated transfer function ((PSS(s) * GEP(s)) has a phase characteristic of ± 30 degrees in the frequency range.

-The GEP(s) transfer function is a theoretical transfer function and its phase characteristic cannot be directly measured during field tests (only via simulation).
+The GEP(s) transfer function is a theoretical transfer function, and its phase characteristic cannot be directly measured during field tests (only via simulation).
 Thus, the Requirement recognizes the practical approach of measuring the frequency response between voltage reference set point and terminal voltage (Et/Vref) and using the phase characteristic of such frequency response as being the phase characteristic of GEP(s).
 The phase characteristic of Et/Vref is a better approximation to the phase characteristic of GEP(s) when the frequency response Et/Vref is obtained with the generator synchronized to the grid at its minimum stable power output.

-In an effort to allow for reasonable wash-out time constants, the Requirement specifies 0.2 Hz as the applicable threshold.
+In an effort to allow for reasonable washout time constants, the Requirement specifies 0.2 Hz as the applicable threshold.
 The 0.2 Hz threshold more closely aligns with the observed oscillation frequencies.

 A properly tuned PSS should provide positive damping to the local mode of oscillation, which typically has a frequency higher than 1.0 Hz.